 Heitor Murilo Gomes and Albert Bifet offer an overview of StreamDM, a real-time analytics open source software library built on top of Spark Streaming, developed at Huawei Noah’s Ark Lab and Telecom ParisTech.

-The tools and algorithms in StreamDM are specifically designed for the data stream setting.
-Due to the large amount of data that is created – and must be processed – in real-time streams, such methods need to be extremely time-efficient while using very small amounts of memory.
-StreamDM is the first library to include advanced stream mining algorithms for Spark Streaming, and is intended to be the open-source gathering point of the research and implementation of data streams, while designed to allow practical deployments on real-world datasets.
+StreamDM’s tools and algorithms are specifically designed for data streaming.
+Due to the large amount of data that is created—and must be processed—in real-time streams, such methods need to be extremely time efficient while using very small amounts of memory.
+StreamDM is the first library to include advanced stream-mining algorithms for Spark Streaming and is intended to be the open source gathering point for the research and implementation of data streams, while also allowing practical deployments on real-world datasets.

 This library contains methods for classification, regression, clustering, and frequent pattern mining.
-In this talk, we will show how these advanced methods work in practice, discuss some big data analytics applications in telecommunication networks, compare them with the methods available in MLLib and spark.ml, and show their ease of use and extensibility.
+Heitor and Albert explain how these advanced methods work in practice, discuss some big data analytics applications in telecommunication networks, compare them with the methods available in MLlib and Spark ML, and demonstrate their ease of use and extensibility.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org